plausible/docs/docs/integration-guides.md

 [Hash-based routing](hash-based-routing.md)

+## Google Tag Manager (GTM)

+Plausible can even be integrated using the Google Tag Manager.
+Add the Plausible snippet to the "**Custom HTML Tag**" and set the trigger to be "**All Pages**" if you want to count traffic on all of your pages.

 ## GatsbyJS

 [GatsbyJS](https://www.gatsbyjs.org/packages/gatsby-plugin-plausible/): A Gatsby plugin for adding Plausible Analytics to your Gatsby site.
 Built and maintained by Curtis Cummings of [https://aquil.io/](https://aquil.io/).